nTamura/mini-crypto/README.md

 # React-Crypto-Chart
-React-Crypto-Chart is a lightweight mobile crypto chart.
+React-Crypto-Chart is a lightweight crypto chart designed to be used on your mobile device for a quick overview of your favorite coins.

+### Features
-Pulls API data from [CoinMarketCap](https://coinmarketcap.com/) and displays the top 25 Cryptocurrencies.
-Charts auto refresh every 3 minutes, with up or down tickers on the 24 hour volume.
+- Pulls the global top 25 coins, with auto refresh

-Alternatively, search and mark coins as favorites to view them in a separate tab.
+- Option to add coins to favorites
+- View coins in CAD or USD
+- App stores favorites and preferred currency on device

 ![screen](https://raw.githubusercontent.com/nTamura/react-crypto-charts/master/public/screen.png)

 ### To Start
 Paste the text block into terminal: